Evaluating Long-Term Memory for Long-Context Question Answering: Experiments and Results

 The results in Table \ref{tab:memory_results} show significant variance in performance across different memory augmentation strategies.
 Retrieval and memory augmented generation approaches improve performance across most models, with instruction-tuned variants benefitting the most (Table \ref{tab:f1_rankings}).
 In most cases memory and retrieval-based approaches achieve competitive or superior F1 scores to the Full Context baseline, while using significantly fewer tokens.

 RAG outperforms other approaches at Multi-Hop reasoning, suggesting that direct retrieval of similar utterances provides useful context for multi-step reasoning.
 Temporal-reasoning, adversarial and open-domain knowledge questions were the most challenging settings, with differences in performance based on the approach used.
 LLMs struggle to understand time concepts within dialogues, which is consistent with findings on single-turn-based benchmarks and temporal grounding \cite{qiu2023large, wang2023tram}.
 While this effect is somewhat less noticeable in GPT-4o mini, LLMs' performance for open-domain QA often degrades in memory-augmented settings.
-This suggests that, even when some of the open-domain knowledge may be parametric, introducing irrelevant context from memory and further instructing the model to use the provided context can lead to worse performance.

-The adversarial questions, approached with the same prompt used for all categories rather than being rephrased as MCQs, show how the Full Context approach is prone to mistakes, while memory-augmented methods provide more trustworthy answers but can over-generate "no information available" answers and degrade performance in other categories for less powerful models (6.59 F1 for multi-hop vs. 95.24 F1 for adversarial for Qwen with RAG+Ep Mem).
+The adversarial questions, approached with the same prompt used for all categories rather than being rephrased as MCQs, show how the Full Context approach is prone to mistakes, while memory-augmented methods provide more trustworthy answers but can over-generate "no information available" answers and degrade performance in other categories for less powerful models (6.48 $\pm$ 0.08 F1 for multi-hop vs. 95.59 $\pm$ 0.74 F1 for adversarial for Qwen with RAG+Ep Mem).
 The way adversarial questions are designed in LoCoMo often references something that has high surface-level semantic similarity with part of the conversation the question relates to (Figure \ref{fig:adv_ex}).
 For this reason, even in retrieval-augmented and memory-augmented settings the models will still have some confounding information in their context, making it particularly challenging to give the correct "No information available" answer, unless the model has strong instruction-following capabilities (i.e. results from GPT-4o-mini).

+We validate our findings on real-world conversations, and our results on the test split of QMSum (Table \ref{tab:qmsum}) show that our methods transfer to other long-context conversational domains and to real-world, noisy dialogue data.
+As the QMSum meetings are not as long-context as LoCoMo conversations (on average the input tokens for the Full Context approach are 13k vs 23k tokens) and do not contain adversarial and temporal questions, stronger models that can handle a long context like GPT-4o mini achieve the best performance with the full context.
+Interestingly, we observe that PromptOpt gains importance and boosts performance when adapting the prompts used for QA to a query-based summarisation task.
+Episodic memory also strengthens performance: while all meetings have different context, the queries about them follow the same annotation schema, so past experiences can help the model answer correctly.